Full-Stack-Council-Note/Council-Note-PartB/README.md

 ### Tech stack

+#### Front-end:

-- Front-end: React is used to faciliate the client-side logic of the application, including the  components which handle the sending and retrieval of data to and from the back-end.
-HTML, CSS Bootstrap, and Javascript are implemented to facilitate responsive designs and features for the users.
+React is used to faciliate the client-side logic of the application, including the  components which handle the sending and retrieval of data to and from the back-end.
+HTML, MUI, and Javascript are implemented to facilitate responsive designs and features for the users.

+Earlier on, I was weighing up either Bootstrap or MUI for the CSS.
+I like some of the features provided by Bootstrap, but I went with MUI materials for its navbar setup and the theme setup, such as for the green, yellow-orange and dark blue colours of the CouncilNote app.

+#### Back-end:

-- Back-end: Express.js, Mongoose and Node.js are used to handle the server-side logic of the application.
+Express.js, Node.js and Mongoose are used to handle the server-side logic of the application, such as for configuring the app for usage, such as with "app.use()", for starting operation of the server, and connecting to MongoDB.

+#### Database:

-- Database: MongoDB is used to store data of Users, including their login and profile information, Problems, Notices, and Comments.
+MongoDB is used to store data of Users, including their login and profile information, Problems, Notices, and Problem Comments and Notice Comments.
+Earlier on, I initiated a schema just called "comments" because I wasn't sure if all comments would be under the same schema/collection, but later changed to "noticecomments" and "problemcomments" to perhaps avoid confusion.

-- Testing: Insomnia and Jest
+#### Testing:

+Particularly for the backend, I used Jest early on to check successful responses to functions and routes, and the server itself.
+I then mainly used Insomnia and MongoDB Compass, to further check successful responses to the functions and routes, and to check the data being stored in MongoDB.

+I also seeded some data for Users, Problems and Notices, particularly earlier on when 'add' for Problems and Notices still wasn't working yet.
+As I mentioned in my presentation, and in some other screenshots in this readme, I was intending for the User fullname to appear in each Problem and Notice post, and in the comments for these.
+This was partly successful from the seeded data, as displayed in Insomnia, but not when "adding" itself on Insomnia.
+For instance, in the seeded data, I included under the "Problems" and "Notices":

+"user":users.find(obj => obj.fullname === 'Robert Bailey'),

+I wasn't entirely sure how to format this or get the User fullname working/displaying fully successfully, but this was an example I saw and followed, and I think depending on/guided by certain error messages I encountered during this phase.

+For the frontend so far, I have mainly used the Console log and user testing to improve the frontend pages and components.
+For instance, I have tried out the register and login pages and components, using different fullname, email and password details.
+But the frontend is unlikely to be 100% ready by 22nd Dec 2024.
+But I might continue working on this app beyond 22nd Dec 2024, and achieve some more of the intended features from the wireframes.

-- Project Management: Trello, Notepad file
+#### Project Management:

+Trello, and a Notepad file where I kept segments and examples of code to try out, certain passwords and login info such as when testing register and login, and some links to articles and tutorials I referred to during development of this app, such as for how to set up user login and register in MERN.

-- Source Control: Git, Github
+#### Source Control:

+Git and Github

+#### Deployment:

-- Deployment: Netlify or Heroku
+Netlify

+I deployed the backend to Heroku on 18 Dec 2024.

 ## Dataflow Diagram